Documentation Index

 });

-console.log('Wallet created successfully:', wallet.accountAddress);
+console.log('Wallet created successfully:', walletMetadata.accountAddress);

 } catch (error) {